Mike Wallace (racing driver)

-Michael Samuel Wallace (born March 10, 1959) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 0 Chevrolet Camaro for JD Motorsports.
-Born in Fenton, Missouri, he is the younger brother of Rusty Wallace, older brother of Kenny Wallace, and uncle of Steve Wallace.
-His daughter, Chrissy Wallace, and son, Matt Wallace, are also active in racing competition.
+Michael Samuel Wallace (born March 10, 1959) is an American professional stock car racing driver born in Fenton, Missouri.
+He is the younger brother of Rusty Wallace, the older brother of Kenny Wallace, and the uncle of Steve Wallace.
+His daughter, Chrissy Wallace, and son, Matt Wallace, have also competed in racing.

 Racing career

 Early NASCAR career

 Wallace made his Busch Series debut in 1990 at the season-closing Winston Classic at Martinsville Speedway.
-Starting 24th, Wallace finished sixth in the No. 40 Lowes Foods-sponsored Chevrolet.
-The next season, he ran nine Busch races for a variety of different teams, and had a third-place finish at Lanier Raceway.
+Starting 24th, Wallace finished sixth in the No. 40 Lowes Foods Chevrolet.
+The next season, he ran nine Busch races for a variety of different teams and had a third-place finish at Lanier Raceway.
 He also made his Winston Cup debut at the Pyroil 500, where he finished 31st in the Jimmy Means-owned car.
 It also marked the first time since the 1950s that three brothers competed against each other in a Winston Cup race, as Rusty and Kenny drove in that race also.

-In 1992, Wallace signed on with Moroso Racing to pilot the No. 20 First Ade-sponsored Oldsmobile.
-They also ran a Cup race together at Atlanta Motor Speedway, where Wallace finished thirty-third.
-Despite a tenth-place run at Martinsville, Wallace was dismissed from the ride nearly half-way into the season.
+In 1992, Wallace signed on with Moroso Racing to pilot the No. 20 First Ade Oldsmobile.
+They also ran a Cup race together at Atlanta Motor Speedway, where Wallace finished 33rd.
+Despite a tenth-place run at Martinsville, Wallace was dismissed from the ride nearly halfway into the season.
 Late in the year, he was hired by Barry Owen to drive his No. 9 Oldsmobile, replacing the late Clifford Allison.
-After a ninth-place finish in their first race at Dover International Speedway, Wallace posted a second-place finish at Martinsville.
-Wallace and Owen also ran a pair of Cup races, their best finish a 20th at Atlanta.
+After a ninth place finish in their first race at Dover International Speedway, Wallace posted a second place finish at Martinsville.
+Wallace and Owen also ran a pair of Cup races, and their best finish was in twentieth place in Atlanta.
 They ran the entire Busch schedule in 1993, with sponsorship from FDP Brakes.
-Wallace had nine Top 10’s that season finished a career-high 12th in the final points standings.
-He also finished in the Top 15 in the first time in his Cup career when he finished 15th at Atlanta.
+Wallace had nine top-tens that season and finished a career-high twelfth in the final points standings.
+He also finished in the top-fifteen for the first time in his Cup career when he finished fifteenth at Atlanta.